Here’s how you can survive a call center night shiftReading Time: 6 minutes

 Don’t forget, when you work a night shift and schedule an appointment for the middle of the next day, it’s as if the appointment, in reality, is actually in the middle of the night.
 So, never commit to daylight activities even if people expect you to – remember, you’re living a reversed lifestyle now.

 The more you stick to your reversed schedule, the easier it will be for your body to adjust to your night shift lifestyle.
-On the other hand, if you do not keep up these patterns, you’ll easily find yourself suffering from fatigue or even insomnia.
+On the other hand, if you do not keep up with these patterns, you’ll easily find yourself suffering from fatigue or even insomnia.

 Develop daily rituals